You know, the ash from the volcano could cause terrible respiratory problems.

 What are the words he admitted that he heard that prompted him to act?

-All I've ever heard is that Timothy McVeigh was outraged over the government invasion led by Janet Reno of the branch Davidian compound in Waco, Texas.
+All I've ever heard is that Timothy McVeigh was outraged over the government invasion led by Janet Reno of the Branch Davidian compound in Waco, Texas.

-And I don't know that somebody show me the words, Mr. President, that McVeigh heard and caused him to act.
+Somebody show me the words, Mr. President, that McVeigh heard and caused him to act.

 What's happening here?

-Of course it was wrong.
+Now, of course, it was wrong.

-McVay was was not inspired by anybody's words.
+McVay was not inspired by anybody's words.

 He was inspired by Mr. Clinton's deeds.